Prionus californicus: Description and life cycle

 The life span of the adult P. californicus is 10 – 20 days.
-Shortly after mating the female lays single cream to yellow-brown 4.8 mm eggs, of which she can produce up to 200 in her lifetime, 1.25 to 3.8 cm below the soil surface near the roots of suitable hosts.
+Shortly after mating the female lays cream to yellow-brown 4.8 mm long eggs, of which she can produce up to 200 in her lifetime.
+She lays them 1.25 to 3.8 cm below the soil surface near the roots of suitable hosts.

 The larvae, cream to brown in color and strongly segmented, seek out roots shortly after hatching.
 They furrow and tunnel through the roots as they consume tissue, moving upward and inward and often killing apical regions.
 Age distribution data suggests that larvae move from smaller to larger diameter roots as they age and grow from 6.5 mm to 7.6 cm, eventually reaching the root crown.

 Pupation occurs near the soil surface in a cell constructed of soil and root material.
 The 2.5 to 5 cm cream pupa look like the adults.

 Economic significance

 California root borers are considered an orchard pest.
 It has become a prominent pest of fruit trees in the Intermountain West region.
 The tunneling habits of the larvae can cause the death of infested trees.
 This can be caused directly, through girdling of the root cambium, or indirectly as the weakened host becomes susceptible to disease.

 This beetle is recognized as being edible to humans in both its larval and adult stages.